alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

     This distinction is admittedly coarse grained, but it will suffice for our purposes because it helps identify two illustrative cases where explainability matters.
 In the former case, although a human user is responsible for the decision, their judgement may be influenced and biased by the decision support system, potentially in ways that are problematic (e.g. leading to differential treatment for certain groups of users).
 In the latter case, no human is involved, but because the automated systems cannot be held morally or legally accountable for their decisions, if something goes wrong, a human will need to be able to identify the reason why the problem occurred and perhaps communicate this to other affected stakeholders.

     In both of the above cases, extracting a valid and accurate explanation is necessary to enable post hoc forms of *accountability* or *transparency*.
 But prioritising ‘explainability’ from the start of a project also allows project teams to have better oversight of what their systems do and why, leading to more *responsible forms of project governance*.
-And, at the other end of the lifecycle, clear and accessible explanations can help ensure users and affected stakeholders are better *informed* and empowered to make *autonomous decisions* regarding their interactions with digital mental health technologies.
+And, at the other end of the lifecycle, clear and accessible explanations can help ensure users and affected stakeholders are better *informed* and empowered to make *autonomous decisions* regarding their interactions with DMHTs.
 Therefore, having an argument pattern for ‘explainability’ helps capture many of the key considerations that were raised during our workshops.

     While the themes and values expressed in the following pattern are based primarily on the engagement with stakeholders, we have also drawn upon two other documents.
 First, we have drawn from prior regulatory guidance that we co-designed with the Information Commissioner’s Office.
 This guide, titled 'Explaining Decisions Made with AI', details best practices for explainable AI in domain-general settings, and was also informed by stakeholder engagement.
 The regulatory ecosystem around explainability is less developer than fairness and equality, but as this report acknowledges there are still legislative and regulatory considerations that organisations need to consider, such as the wide-range of rights established by the General Data Protection Regulation and implemented in the UK's Data Protection Act 2018, such as the need to uphold individuals rights to be informed or to object to automated decisions.[^ico2020]